behnazkhoshnood/tadig-restaurant/README.md

 ### **Media**

-- All Images are from external source which are mentioned in the table in Imagery section.
+- All Images are from external source which are mentioned in the table in Imagery section and are used only for educational purposes.

 ### **Acknowledgements**
 1. A special thanks to my mentor for his valuable feedback during mentoring sessions.

-1. also I like to thank all of Code Institute supports.
+1. Also I like to thank all of Code Institute support groups.

 1. The design and layout of this website is based on the Rule of Thirds.

+1. All the images in the website have external source and have been used for only educational purposes.

 1. Code Institute tutorials were very helpful throughout the whole project.